fletchjp/MERG-Arduino-Software/README.md

  These are two private repositories which I have forked from Martin Da Costa to work on development.

+ I have now contributed the start of a README.md to each of them.

  ## Events

  ### 11th April 2021

- I have learned how to send a pull request to Martin on his two repositories.
+ I have learned how to send a pull requests to Martin on his two repositories.
+These have now been merged in.

  I am continuing to work on the problem of Arduino configuration with VS Code.

  ### 6th April 2021